 It’s also a good way for children to see the pattern in their times tables.
 Above you’ll see we used an AAAAB pattern: red heart, red heart, red heart, red heart, blue heart.
 When we added the numbers in we discovered our five times table along all the blue hearts.

-More fun math games
+More creative math activities

 We both love stamping and this looks like a lot of fun.